Skip to main content

 This network focuses on clinical research and does not generally support clinical care outside of research activities.
 To learn about other rare diseases, please visit the Genetic and Rare Diseases Information Center (GARD), which is an NIH program that helps the public find reliable information about rare and genetic diseases.
 Their staff are specialists.
 Contact them at 1-888-205-2311 or email GARDinfo@nih.gov.

-All Diseases > Idiopathic Bronchiectasis
+All Diseases > Idiopathic bronchiectasis

-Idiopathic Bronchiectasis (IB)
+Idiopathic bronchiectasis (IB)

 Disease Category: Genetic Mucociliary Disorders